 “The age we live in is still filled with survivals from the past.
 The city worker still goes out to watch a soccer game, catch a fish, or attend a parade, and still has a life of responsiveness, restricted it is true but one that may stretch to taking part in the activities of a club.
 If we exclude the vital cycle, activities involving direct response are increasingly confined to adolescence and the pre-conjugal period, when direct participation is necessary to collective survival.
 Until we get to the stage already reached by the species of domestic animals that are best suited to productivity—the stage of artificial insemination—it would, for the time being, seem that a modicum of social aesthetics will continue to surround our years of social maturing.”

 I am less interested in his remarks about the uneven development of cultural experience, despite the fact that is seems to be true, than I am in his allusion to a general theory of adolescence.
 As much of life becomes administered, subject to rules and structures, adolescence remains the last remnant of “activities involving direct response.”
 This is in part due to the vital cycle, to sexuality as a necessary component of human existence, but it is also due to the undetermined nature of identity (Leroi-Gourham makes a reference to adolescence and insect larvae.)
 In Leroi-Gourhan’s world-view, which mourns the loss of “ethnic” belonging, in the name of some mega-ethnic global culture, high school cliques are perhaps all that remains of transindividual culture, of groups that can be influenced as much as they influence one.
-One can always one’s clique, coin a phrase, invent a look, introduce an important aspect of music or literature.
+One can always transform one’s clique by coining a phrase, inventing a look, or be the one who introduces an important aspect of music or literature.
+There are the last collective that we both constitute and are constituted by, everything that comes after, the school, the factory, the company, the army, etc., is less open to our interventions.
 I am not sure that I totally agree with all of this, but it does offer an interesting take on why we return to teen dramas again and again.
 They offer us a moment when we acted with drama and determination.

 If you put these two remarks together, however, the derivative nature of modern culture and the endless appeal of adolescence, you get the endless remakes of High School dramas and John Hughes knock offs.
 Perhaps Leroi-Gourhan predicted the future better than I first thought.